OpenAPITools/openapi-generator/samples/client/echo_api/go-external-refs/docs/PathAPI.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiTestsPathStringpathStringIntegerPathIntegerEnumNonrefStringPathEnumRefStringPathRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiTestsPathStringPathStringIntegerPathIntegerEnumNonrefStringPathEnumRefStringPathRequest struct via the builder pattern

 Name | Type | Description  | Notes